EmbarkStudios/cargo-deny/examples/09_bans/README.md

 version = "0.10.1"
 # Uncomment these to "fix" cargo deny check bans.
 # 1. By disabling default features we remove the use of native-tls, which
-# is impelemented via openssl-sys on linux
+# is implemented via openssl-sys on linux
 # 2. openssl-sys also depends on an old version of autocfg, so we remove a
 # duplicate as well!
 # default-features = false